isaacnmm/pestpolicy-hugo2XX/content/posts/is-borax-safe-for-dogs/index.md

 ##  Causes of Dog Borax Poisoning

 Boron, a naturally occurring element found in a number of products used around the home can have adverse effects on your canine companion.
-The causes of borax poisoning include: - Insecticides - Paints - Fungicides - Rodent poisons and repellents - Medicated powders - Skin lotions - Tick and[flea medications](https://pestpolicy.com/is-borax-safe-for-cats/) - Antiseptics, germicides, disinfectants - Detergents.
+The causes of borax poisoning include: - Insecticides - Paints - Fungicides - Rodent poisons and repellents - Medicated powders - Skin lotions - Tick and[flea medications](https://pestpolicy.com/is-borax-safe-for-cats/)- Antiseptics, germicides, disinfectants - Detergents.

-- [Laundry products](https://pestpolicy.com/best-drain-cleaner//)(detergent powders) - Shaving cream - Diaper creams Cosmetics such as soaps or lotions with borax in them can also be a cause of poisoning to your dog if they lick the product of their skin.
+- [Laundry products](https://pestpolicy.com/best-drain-cleaner//)(detergentpowders) - Shaving cream - Diaper creams Cosmetics such as soaps or lotions with borax in them can also be a cause of poisoning to your dog if they lick the product of their skin.

 ##  Is 20 Mule Team Borax harmful to dogs?